 (Using a 1.2Ohm 5W resistor as a dummy load and connecting it to a multimeter)

 Car Body and Final Design Considerations

 We’ve only constructed a basic chassis here.
-You’ll need to design the rest of your car to meet this year’s regulations.
+If executed well this will give you the basis of a competitive car.
+You’ll now need to design a body to meet this year’s regulations.
 Not only try and keep it as light and streamlined as possible but also think about your centre of gravity and weight distribution.
 Solar panel, juice box and egg placement will all affect car stability and drive wheel traction.
 Please see the 2018 regulations for all your design requirements as well as details on the size and weight of the solar panels we use for racing.

 Head on over to the Challenge Help or Photos and Videos pages for some more information or examples of previous years’ car bodies.
-We haven’t seen egg drivers since 2010 so be sure to check out some of the older pics.
+We haven’t seen egg drivers since 2010 so be sure to check out some of the older pics too.

-Remember that car aerodynamics are directly proportional to cross-sectional area.
-That means the smaller the body the faster your car will go.
+This means that the smaller the body, the faster your car will go.
 You don’t need a massive body for your 200ml juice box.
 Rules from previous years required cars to carry different objects so that’s why some of them are quite big while others much smaller.
 For example, the rules in 2003 required cars to have a minimum cross-sectional area of 200 square cm.
 The next year, in 2004, the rules required cars to have space for a 375ml soft-drink can.
 End-on this only has a cross-sectional area of about 30 square cm so cars were obviously going to be completely different and quite a bit faster.

 If you need any other help or have any questions then please contact us for further assistance.
 Also let us know if there’s anything else you’d like to see added to the website to assist you.